bath-bcss/Technical-Labs/docs/UNIX_shell.md

 ![LSACommand](Assets/UNIX_Shell/LSACommand.png)

-There you can see some unexpected entries, what are `,` and `..`? (`.DS_STORE` and `.git` are normal hidden directories in this file).
+There you can see some unexpected entries, what are `,` and `..`?
+(There may be other hidden folders also).
 In UNIX in every directory there is `.` to represent the current directory, and `..` to represent the parent directory.

-Combining this with relative paths we can use `cd ..` to mavigate to the parent directory.
+Combining this with cd and relative paths we can use `cd ..` to mavigate to the parent directory.

 ![CDUPCommand](Assets/UNIX_Shell/cdupCommand.png)